 3. Restore Through Recreation

 Sometimes it’s good to schedule a “do-nothing” day where you relax.
-Whether that’s getting out and observing nature or watching your favorite movies, incubating can inspire new ideas.
+Whether getting out and observing nature or watching your favorite movies, incubating can inspire new ideas.
 If your body and mind have been overworked lately, relaxing can restore your energy and leave you feeling less taxed.
 You’ll be able to get back to work with a renewed sense of purpose.

 4. Maintain Networks and Relationships

-Dedicating more hours to get your business or startup off the ground doesn’t mean your personal relationships should suffer.
+Dedicating more hours to get your business or startup off the ground doesn’t mean your relationships should suffer.
 Just as your industry peers can offer support, so can your family and friends in ways your colleagues can’t.
-After all, your personal network knows you in different ways.
+After all, your network knows you in different ways.

-There’s the knowledge of the challenges you’ve been through outside of the office.
+There’s the knowledge of the challenges you’ve been through outside the office.
 Plus, there may seem besides of your personality you don’t readily reveal in a business setting.
 Friends and family can remind you of your resilience or point out positive attributes about yourself you may have overlooked.

 Finding the Right Mix

-Becoming an entrepreneur usually involves trading the predictability of traditional employment for the freedom of being your own boss.
+Becoming an entrepreneur usually involves trading the predictability of traditional employment for the freedom of being your boss.
 While long hours are part of the package, you don’t have to sacrifice a work-life balance that meets your needs.
 Knowing and accepting that you have limits are important first steps.